Adnane Remmal

-Adnane Remmal (Arabic: عَدنان رِمَّال) is a Moroccan pharmacology professor, senior researcher and entrepreneur in the field of biotechnology at the University of Fez, Morocco.
-He was born 1962 in Fez, Morocco.
+Adnane Remmal (Arabic: عَدنان رِمَّال, born 1962) is a Moroccan pharmacology professor, senior researcher, and entrepreneur in the field of biotechnology at Sidi Mohamed Ben Abdellah University.
 His works focus on fighting antimicrobial resistance, one of the major threats to public health in both developed and emerging countries.
 Among other results, he has successfully patented a solution to boost antibiotics against antibiotic-resistant bacteria, and an alternative to replace antibiotics in poultry feed.
 In 2017, he was the recipient of the European Patent Office (EPO) Popular Prize category award.
 EPO President Benoît Battistelli declared "The public vote for Adnane Remmal recognises his contribution to fighting the growing threat of antibiotic-resistant microbes."